-If funding from the Outdoor Heritage Fund is not obtained, the project will be delayed until such time that sufficient funding is secured.
-The Board may not be able to afford the project without sufficient cost-share funding partners.
-Anticipated benefits to fish species in Levels 1 and 2 of the ND State Wildlife Action plan would be delayed or not occur.
+If funding from the Outdoor Heritage Fund is not obtained, the project may be delayed until such time that sufficient funding is secured.
+It is possible that the Board may not be able to afford the project.
+Anticipated benefits to aquatic species in Levels 1-3 of the ND State Wildlife Action plan would be delayed or not occur.
+Reductions in sediment yield to the Sheyenne River could be delayed or not occur.